sebbekarlsson/rvfs/README.md

 ## Purpose
 > The purpose of this is to be able to ship single executables / libraries where all the
 > external assets & files can be bundled into the binary, and also to provide a comfortable interface
 > to work with these files inside the application / library.

+### Example Use cases
+* VST Plugins that requires external files to function
+* Games that depends on external shader files
+* Any other application that depends on external files in some way

 ## usage